jigmetnamgyal/Data-Structure-and-Algorithm/practisecpp/intro.md

 ## How Cpp works

 - anything that begins with the '#' is called preprocessor.
 The compiler will preprocess the preprocessor first of all.
-- Code that begings with # is Preprocessor Directive, which happens before Compilation:
+- Code that begins with # is Preprocessor Directive, which happens before Compilation:
 - We are including the following code, so that we can use std::cout and similar Input/Output functions
 - include - literally means to include the header file.